-6.18.
-Contract Finalization
+6.18 Contract Finalization

-The Buyer sends a letter to the selected bidder(s) with instructions concerning the required documentation.
+The Buyer sends a letter to the selected bidder(s)/supplier(s) with instructions concerning the required documentation.

-- If the selected bidder(s) took any exception(s) to any of the Terms and Conditions, the Buyer works with the bidder(s) and DAS General Counsel to reach terms acceptable to both parties.
-Negotiations cannot increase cost to the state, nor can it materially alter the RFP specifications or broaden the RFP beyond its original intent and scope. - Nebraska Secretary of State Registration any bidder awarded a contract must be registered and in good standing with the Nebraska Secretary of State, and must submit a Letter or Certificate of Good Standing dated within 90 days. - If the vendor is an individual or sole proprietorship, the vendor must complete the United States Citizenship Attestation form.
-The vendor should submit this form with their Request for Proposal response. - Performance Bond if a performance bond was required by the RFP, the selected contractor will submit the bond at this time. - Certificate of Insurance (COI) a current, compliant COI must be received by SPB before the bidder may begin performance. - The bidder may not begin work until the contract is executed and all required documents have been accepted.
+- If the selected bidder(s)/supplier(s) took any exception(s) to any of the Terms and Conditions, the Buyer works with the bidder(s)/supplier(s) and DAS General Counsel to reach terms acceptable to both parties.
+Negotiations cannot increase cost to the state, nor can it materially alter the RFP specifications or broaden the RFP beyond its original intent and scope. - Nebraska Secretary of State Registration any bidder/supplier awarded a contract must be registered and in good standing with the Nebraska Secretary of State, and must submit a Letter or Certificate of Good Standing dated within 90 days. - If the bidder/supplier is an individual or sole proprietorship, the bidder/supplier must complete the United States Citizenship Attestation form.
+The bidder/supplier should submit this form with their Request for Proposal response. - Performance Bond if a performance bond was required by the RFP, the selected contractor(s) will submit the bond at this time. - Certificate of Insurance (COI) a current, compliant COI must be received by SPB before the bidder/supplier may begin performance. - The bidder/supplier may not begin work until the contract is executed and all required documents have been accepted.

-If State is unable to finalize terms and conditions of the contract through negotiations, the State reserves the right to reject a bidder's bid; to withdraw the intent to award and to award to an another bidder or reject all proposals.
+If State is unable to finalize terms and conditions of the contract through negotiations, the State reserves the right to reject a bidder's/supplier's bid; to withdraw the intent to award and to award to an another bidder/supplier or reject all proposals.